10 Steps to Protect Your Mental Health from Gaslighting

 2. Start Keeping a Record

-Memory is the primary target of gaslighting.
-Protect it by writing things down — immediately, before conversations can be reframed and before your recollection starts to blur.
+Memory is a primary target.
+Protect it by writing things down immediately, before conversations get reframed and before your recall softens.

-A simple note after significant conversations: what was said, when, what happened.
-Not for anyone else.
+A simple note after significant exchanges: what was said, when, what happened.
+Not for them.
 For you.
-This record becomes an anchor when the doubt sets in.
+The record becomes an anchor when doubt sets in.

 On a co-parenting app, the record is automatic.
-In other contexts, a private journal — physical or digital, stored somewhere only you access — serves the same purpose.
+Elsewhere, a private journal, physical or digital, stored where only you can access it, does the same job.

 3. Trust Your First Reaction